doprisa/doprisa.github.io/_pages/about.md

 The name says it: NullDeltaQ is the null space of the Laplacian of Q — the harmonic regime where Dirichlet energy vanishes.
 That's the mathematical condition we're building toward.

-**Background:** I spent 16 years leading data science and ML organizations across fintech, banking, and a global travel platform — close enough to production to know what breaks, senior enough to decide what gets built.
+**Background:** I spent 16 years leading data science and ML organizations across fintechs financial services, online and data platforms — close enough to production to know what breaks, senior enough to decide what gets built.
 In 2024 I stepped back from operating roles to focus entirely on the research question I couldn't stop thinking about: what happens when you build AI from physical first principles rather than statistical ones?

-That research produced our first publication (April 2026).
-NullDeltaQ is what comes next.

 **Research focus:**
 - Energy-based models and their physical interpretation